Using ZarinPal Gateway with Payman

 code to verify the payment with ZarinPal.

-verify_response = pay.verify(
+verify_response = pay.verify(authority=authority, amount=amount)

 ref_id = verify_response.ref_id